meteor/svelte-tutorial/tutorial/simple-todos/01-creating-app.md

 meteor add dev-error-overlay
 ```

-You can try to make some mistakes and then you are going to see the errors in the browser and not only in the console.
+You can try to make some mistakes and then you will see the errors in the browser and not only in the console.

-> Review: you can check how your code should look in the end of this step [here](https://github.com/meteor/svelte-tutorial/tree/master/src/simple-todos/step01)
+> Review: you can check how your code should look at the end of this step [here](https://github.com/meteor/svelte-tutorial/tree/master/src/simple-todos/step01)

-In the next step we are going to work with our MongoDB database to be able to store our tasks.
+In the next step, we are going to work with our MongoDB database to be able to store our tasks.